Great news from Los Angeles!

 I had compared in this post (halfway down) how chess can be related to Gutai, an abstract art movement from Japan in the 1960s.
 Gutai (tool-body, also means concrete, specific, detailed), is also the name of the third rank in the ancient Chinese chess game of Go.
-To achieve the rank, a player must be ‘“waterproof in both offence and defense; without personal bias, employing the universal advantage”.
-The first rank is achieved by few, for it “enters divine territory”—and the player succeeds without self-awareness’, reaching the state of the unconscious.
-With the anxiety that would put pressure on the players: the distraction of the burning-down candles and the senseless sounds from the movement of chess pieces, can the players ever achieve that ‘lack of self-awareness’?
+To achieve the rank, a player must be “waterproof in both offence and defense; without personal bias, employing the universal advantage”.
+The first rank is achieved by few, for it “enters divine territory”—and the player succeeds without self-awareness, reaching the state of the unconscious.
+With the anxiety that puts pressure on the players: the distraction of the burning-down candles and the senseless sounds from the movement of chess pieces, can the players ever achieve that “lack of self-awareness”?
 These artists’ chess games have created another level of contest.

-In Forsythe’s dance, he tries to achieve a level of “disfocus” of entering the “trance state’’, when the dancer is not actively aware of or controlling his movements.
+In Forsythe’s dance, he tries to achieve a level of “disfocus” of entering the “trance state’’, when the dancer is not actively aware of, or controlling their movements.
 So, if dance or muscle actions (e.g. Tai Chi or Yoga) could help us attain that trance state of unconscious, the art of Kaino and Cage is here trying to make it difficult.